StephanMeijer/test/README.md

 This is top-level project for the Snap Framework, which contains:

-  * a library allowing Snap applications to recompile actions on the fly in development mode, with no performance loss in production mode.
+  * a library allowing Snap applications to recompile actions on thessss fly in development mode, with no performance loss in production mode.